 Dental Water Additives for Cats

-One of the easiest methods of improving your cat's dental health is water additives that are specifically designed to kill bacteria.
-These are a nice hand-off approach to managing bad breath but don’t compare to the bacteria-fighting action of brushing your cat’s teeth.
+One popular method of improving your cat's dental health is water additives that are specifically designed to kill bacteria.
+These are a nice hand-off approach to managing bad breath.

 Products like Bluestem contain patented and safe technology to reduce bacteria, plaque, and tartar buildup on your cat’s teeth.
 When added daily to your cat’s water can be an effective tool to complement your cat’s regular toothbrushing routines.

-The downside to water additives for cats is that cats instinctually get moisture from their diet, and may not drink enough water to see the positive effects of the additive.
+The downside to water additives for cats is that cats instinctually get moisture from their diet and may not drink enough water to see the positive effects of the additives.

 Dental Food Additives for Cats

-These can be more effective than water additives because the powder mixes with your cat's saliva as they chew, but cats who tend to gulp their food quickly still may not get the full effect.
+These can be more effective than water additives because the powder mixes with your cat's saliva as they chew.
+Cats who tend to gulp their food quickly still may not get the full effect.